albemumo/creativehothousetest/readme.md

 GRANT ALL ON creativehothousetest.* to creativeuser@'localhost' IDENTIFIED BY 'secret';
 FLUSH PRIVILEGES;
 ```
+- Copy .env.example to .env `cp .env.example .env`
 - Edit `.env` file in root directory with your MySQL ip, port, database, user and password.
 Set:
 ```bash
 DB_DATABASE=creativehothousetest
 DB_USERNAME=creativeuser
 DB_PASSWORD=secret
 ```

+- `php artisan migrate` or `php artisan migrate --force` if you have troubles.

-- Run `php artisan passport:install` to install passport.
+- Run `php artisan passport:install --force` to install passport.
 Required to access api auth endpoints.

-- `php artisan migrate` or `php artisan migrate --force` if you have troubles.

-- `php artisan:db:seed` (If you want to refresh it `php artisan migrate:refresh --seed`) This seed generates a user and OAuth Client.
+- `php artisan db:seed` (If you want to refresh it `php artisan migrate:refresh --seed`) This seed generates a user and OAuth Client.
 Save it to access api authorized endpoints.
 NOTE: This command may take several hours to complete.
 When you arrive to Seed process 4/4 you can wait 1 min and press "control + c" to stop it.

 - Run `php artisan key:generate`